 What will you find here?

-• See the latest images of the Sun from NASA's Solar Dynamics Observatory, to track sunspots, coronal loops and solar flares.
+• Track sunspots, coronal loops and solar flares with the latest images of the Sun from NASA's Solar Dynamics Observatory

 • Check out what space weather forecasters are seeing from the solar wind and coronal mass ejections, and the geomagnetic storms and auroras they produce here on Earth.